Home » Sports » American Football vs Rugby: 12 Key Differences (Which is Tougher?)

 Gameplay Impact: The differences in equipment reflect the style of each game.
 American football has well-organized plays and set pieces, while Rugby emphasizes continuous play and fluidity.

-Player Roles and Positions
+7. American Football vs. Rugby Player Roles and Positions

 Rugby Union and American football have different tactics and skill sets.
 Teams collaborate to move the ball forward in both games.
 However, the responsibilities of American football players and Rugby players vary vastly.